maxim111333/incubator-aurora/docs/update-heartbeat.md

 * Scheduler finishes the update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler resets countdown and responds with STOP.
 External service stops heartbeats.

-### 5. Update paused by user
-* User posts a coordinated job update request
-* Scheduler creates a job update and waits for a heartbeat to start acting on it
-* A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
-* Update is paused by user
-* A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler responds with PAUSED.
-External service has a choice to either continue or stop heartbeats.

 ### 6. Update is not active (FAILED/ERROR/ABORTED)
 * User posts a coordinated job update request